Medically reviewed by Kristin Hall, FNP

-Masturbating an hour or two before you plan to have sex may work quite well, but it’s important to get the timing right, as trying this technique too close to the time you’re planning to have sex could result in erectile dysfunction.
+Masturbating an hour or two before you plan to have sex may work quite well, but remember: timing is everything.
+Trying this technique too close to the time you’re planning to have sex could result in erectile dysfunction.

-Several psychological health issues can play a role in premature ejaculation, including stress, anxiety and depression.
+Truth bomb incoming: it may really be all in your head, dude.
+According to the National Institutes of Health, Several psychological health issues can play a role in premature ejaculation, including stress, anxiety, and depression.

 If you’re experiencing sexual stamina issues and think they could be linked to a mental health issue, you may want to consider taking part in therapy.

 You don’t have to spend the entire time talking about your penis (unless you want to) — meeting with a therapy provider is a great way to learn new strategies for successfully dealing with feelings of anxiety, stress, and worry.